Tulum or Cancun? We Break Down Which One’s Best for Your Travel Style

 Cancun vs Tulum: weather

-Cancun and Tulum are about 150 km apart and therefore they basically have the same tropical weather.
+Cancún and Tulum are approximately 150 km apart and therefore share the same tropical weather.
 That means hot and humid with a risk of hurricanes in the summer months and a dry climate in winter.

 The best time to travel to both destinations depends on what you are looking for.
 If you want lower crowds and cheaper rates you should travel in the shoulder seasons May, September, October, and November.

-If you want the perfect weather and clear skies, you may need to choose the high season, from December through April, which would also be crowdier and more expensive.
+If you want the perfect weather and clear skies, you may need to choose the high season, from December through April, which would also be crowded and more expensive.

 To know more about the weather for each month and events, you can check out the following posts: